MyPortugalHoliday.com

 Bolo de Berlim

-The Bolo de Berlim is a fried, sugar-dusted pastry that is a central part of the local seaside experience in Nazaré.
-While it is a variation of the German Berliner, this sweet treat was brought to Portugal by German Jewish refugees during the 1930s and World War II.
-The Portuguese version differs from the original by replacing fruit jam with a rich, yellow egg-based custard known as creme de pasteleiro, a choice influenced by the nation's historical convent baking traditions.
+The bolo is a variation of the German Berliner, brought to Portugal by German Jewish refugees during the 1930s and the Second World War.
+The Portuguese version differs from the original by replacing fruit jam with a rich, yellow egg-based custard known as creme de pasteleiro, a choice influenced by the country's historical convent baking traditions, which used egg yolks in enormous quantities.

-In addition to the permanent kiosks found near the promenade, these treats are famously sold by mobile vendors who walk across the sand carrying heavy coolers.
-These hawkers often announce their arrival with a rhythmic shout of "Olha a bolinha!", which has become one of the iconic sounds of the Portuguese summer.
+You will find permanent kiosks near the promenade, but the bolos are famously sold by mobile vendors who walk the sand carrying heavy coolers, announcing their arrival with a rhythmic shout of "Olha a bolinha!"
+It is one of the iconic sounds of the Portuguese summer, and on a hot afternoon it is hard to resist.

 Bolo de Berlim stall Nazare